bezmoradi/tutorials/go/scope.md

 ## Package-level Scope

-If we define a variable in file outside any function, it's called package-level variable:
+If we define a variable in a file outside any function, it's called package-level variable:

 ```go
 package main